moham-p/dev/docs/java/Concurrency - Part 4.md

 This makes reactive pipelines **self-regulating**, especially in systems that process data continuously or unevenly (e.g., stream ingestion, APIs, or message queues).

-## Reactive Data Access with Spring WebFlux + R2DBC
+## Integrating Reactive Concurrency with Spring

-Traditional Spring Data JPA is blocking.
-To go fully non-blocking across the stack, use:
+To build fully non-blocking applications in the Spring ecosystem, you can combine **Project Reactor** with:

-* **Spring WebFlux**: Reactive web framework.
+* **Spring WebFlux**: A reactive web framework.
-* **Spring Data R2DBC**: Reactive relational database access.
+* **Spring Data R2DBC**: A reactive relational database integration.

 ### Reactive Repository Interface: